-For smaller-scale projects, specifically those that were classed as exempted development previously, planning permission is likely not required for re-powering.
-This is conditional on meeting the design regulations set out in Section 2.10.2.
-From a planning perspective, it is best to approach considering it like a new project, and so it would be useful to utilise the SEAI Single Point of Contact Renewable Energy online tool for guidance, in addition to complying with the regulations.
+From a planning perspective, it is best to approach considering this like a new project when considering repowering, and so it is useful to utilise the SEAI Single Point of Contact Renewable Energy online tool for guidance, in addition to complying with the regulations.

-For projects that previously required planning permission, including larger-scale installations, planning permission may be required.
+For projects that previously required planning permission, planning permission may be required.

 The original planning permission may contain a condition specifying that any further works on the site require further planning permission to be obtained.
 If there is no such condition, you may still require further planning permission, as the works required may be substantial.
-It is recommended that you consult with the Local Authority regarding re-powering and potentially seek a Section 5 Declaration.
-It is likely that permission will be required, as re-powering may be classed as 'land use intensification'.
+It is recommended that you consult with the Local Authority regarding re-powering, and potentially seek a Section 5 Declaration.
+It is likely that permission will be required, as re-powering may be classed as 'land use intensification.'